lexach91/team-5-january-hackathon/README.md

 ## Validator Testing
 ### HTML5
 The HTML was tested using the [W3C validator](https://validator.w3.org/).
 To do this we put the URL of each webpage into the validator.
+We recieved some errors due to imported files, but none on the site itself.

 ### CSS3
 The CSS was tested using the [W3C validator](https://validator.w3.org/).
 We did a direct input for our CSS file.
+The test did test did not contain any Errors.

+### JSHint
+The JavaScript was tested using the [JSHint](https://jshint.com/).
+We did a direct input for our JS file.
+The file was tested without warnings.

 ### Lighthouse
 To test our websites performance, accessibility, best practices and SEO we used [Chrome Developer Tools](https://developer.chrome.com/docs/devtools/) resource [Lighthouse](https://developers.google.com/web/tools/lighthouse).